weimingtom/wmt_ai_study/README.md

 	sleep_ms(50);
 }
 ```
-using MP34DT01 PDM MEMS Microphone<->Rpi Pico, why this ok? see below:
+* hello_pdm_microphone, using MP34DT01 PDM MEMS Microphone<->Rpi Pico, why this ok? see below:
 (self) 3V<-> (self) SEL
 GND<-> GND
-MAX9814, for 3.3V and 5V
+* hello_analog_microphone, use MAX9814, for 3.3V and 5V
-MAX9813H, for 5V only
+* hello_analog_microphone, use MAX9813H, for 5V only
-MAX9812L, for 3.3V only
+* hello_analog_microphone, use MAX9812L, for 3.3V only, not good, go stable slowly